ubicucsd/crash_course/source/7_Challenge1.md

-# Challenge 1
+# ★ Learning Check 1

 ## Welcome
-Welcome to Week 4 of the Crash Course!
-This will be our final session this quarter; good luck with finals, and we'll see you in Winter.

-This week's lesson is, in some ways, a one-question "midterm" that covers the skills you've learned in Weeks 1-3.
+This week's lesson is, in some ways, a one-question "midterm" that covers the skills you've learned so far.
 It's designed to be more challenging than anything we've done so far, so don't be discouraged if you have to think things over (and fail) before succeeding!

 ## Instructions
 ### Coverage